zachvalenta/jvns.ca/source/_posts/2014-12-14-fun-with-threads.markdown

 1. Write a program with a race condition
 2. Fix that race condition in C and Rust, using 2 different approaches (mutexes and atomics)
-3. Talk a little about the actual system calls that make some of this work
+3. Talk a little about the actual system calls and instructions that make some of this work

 At first I was going to write a hashmap, but [Kamal](https://twitter.com/kamalmarhubi) wisely pointed out that I